polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/ckeditor/README.md

 Read more [here](http://ckeditor.com)

-This "app" creates a single Active Event for you, called *[sys42.widgets.ck-editor]*, which wraps CKEditor as a "custom widget" on your page.
+This component creates a single Active Event for you, called *[sys42.widgets.ck-editor]*, which wraps CKEditor as a custom widget on your page.
 To use it, you could use something like the code below.

 ```
 create-widget